MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-table-batching-policy.md

 1. Under **Inherit values from database**, select **On** to inherit the retention policy from the database.
 To create or update a table policy, select **Off**.

-1. If using a separate policy, fill in the following fields:
+1. If you are using a separate policy, fill in the following fields:

     |**Setting** | **Suggested value** | **Field description**
     |---|---|---|